 Taking care of yourself physically and mentally is essential to maintain a healthy mind and soul.
 With proper nutrition, exercise, healthy sleeping patterns, and relaxation techniques, you can help curb cravings and proceed down a prosperous road to recovery.

-By practicing the best practices for a healthy mind and soul, you can minimize your risk of relapse during the addiction recovery process.
-Meeting your own needs provides a sold foundation for you to self-progress.
+By practising the best practices for a healthy mind and soul, you can minimise your risk of relapse during the addiction recovery process.
+Meeting your own needs provides a solid foundation for you to self-progress.

 The best practices for a healthy mind and soul include having a mentor, working on your diet, getting enough sleep, improving physical and mental health, engaging in regular exercise, and developing new and healthy habits.

 You can control your body, your mind, and your emotions at any time during your recovery.
 This is the greatest weapon in your fight against addiction.